ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

 All the things I'll explain below will only make sense if you know what is a [Multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron) and [Feedforward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) as well.
 In case you don't, no worries, Google is your friend :stuck_out_tongue_winking_eye:.

 <div class="message">
   Keras is a high-level neural networks library for TensorFlow and Theano.
-I would call it a Python wrapper that hides extra the details necessary to create neural networks simplifying our life.
+I would call it a Python wrapper that hides the extra details necessary to create neural networks... simplifying our life!
 </div>

 Since I've just learned how [to create Github Markdown check boxes](http://blog.winddweb.info/implement-github-like-checkbox), let's write down an outline of what we want to achieve at the end: